 All members and new members of Family Therapy Section are welcome!

 It's intended that the new dynamics given to the Section and the discussion list give visibility to all professionals in the field of Family Therapy.

 |WHO SHOULD JOIN?

 The Family Therapy Section should be conceived as a large international group of professionals coming from diverse disciplines and different theoretical schools jointly interested in family dynamics and phenomena.
-Regardless of theoretical background (i.e psycho-analytic, object relations, systemic, cognitive-behavioral, client-centered, etc) the forum is currently open to both IAGP members and non-members with a professional interest in the field.
-However, we strongly recommend that all eligible subscribers become IAGP members.
-For further details of IAGP membership, please click here.)
+Regardless of theoretical background (i.e psycho-analytic, object relations, systemic, cognitive-behavioral, client-centered, etc).
+From 1st August, 2017, only paid-up IAGP members can subscribe to the list.
+To join IAGP or renew your IAGP membership with a 50% discount, please go to http://www.iagp.com/special

 |WHAT TOPICS ARE COVERED

 List members can use the forum to discuss topics such as: